seamapi/docs/docs/api-clients/access-codes/README.md

 An access code can have more than one error or warning.
 {% endhint %}

-Warnings are displayed in the format:
+Warnings are returned in a list:

 ```
+"warnings": [
     {
-    "message": "...",
+      "warning_code": "delay_in_removing_from_device ",
+      "message": "We expected the device to report that the access code has been removed but it still has not.",
-    "created_at": "ISO8601 string"
+      "created_at": "2023-06-27T22:50:19.440Z
     }
+]
 ```

-{% hint style="info" %}
-If the device associated with an access code has a warning, it will be attached to the access code alongside the any other access code warnings.
-{% endhint %}

 | Warning Type                  | Description                                                                                                                                                                                                                                     |
 | ----------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |